In the beginning, it was to be scenic and serviceable - a wooded lane linking Washington with four federal installations to the northeast.

 He acknowledged that "people don't believe that because that's not our image."
-BUt he said his agency has urged the Federal Highway Administration to relax the already-spongy definition of "interstate standards" in teh case of the B-W Parkway, and has gotten "good cooperation."
+But he said his agency has urged the Federal Highway Administration to relax the already-spongy definition of "interstate standards" in the case of the B-W Parkway, and has gotten "good cooperation."

 "We expect to keep an awful lot of what's there now," Gottemoeller said.
 For example, he said, the FHA has agreed to let Maryland keep the hand stonework on the parkway's present bridges and to add matching stonework on any bridges that are rebuilt.

-In addition, Gottemoeller said, any safety improvements taht are potential eyesores - such as noise baffling or fencing - would be added in ways to preserve trees and not threaten wild-life.
+In addition, Gottemoeller said, any safety improvements that are potential eyesores - such as noise baffling or fencing - would be added in ways to preserve trees and not threaten wildlife.